 Best Wireless Headphones Under 200 USD

 Well, theoretically, the pricing of any product does have a significant impact on the buyer.
 But, what about the headphones?
 Yes, the same goes with the headphones as well.
 With sundry options available in the market that range in price, features, quality, and technology, people often find it hard to come to a conclusive decision about which product to go for.
 It gets even worse when you try to weigh the price with the features.
+The JBL Tune 500bt is one such product with a perfect balance between the price, features, quality, and technology factors.
+Learn more about it from here: jbl tune 500bt review.

 Another truth is, with a price increase, the expectation of the buyer goes high.
 They look out for more features, and greater performance in terms of battery life as well as audio quality.